 We meet approximately once per month in a face to face, formal board meeting.

 We also make use of various tools to facilitate daily conversations can continue in between meetings.
 As board members there are rarely days when we do not communicate in some way, even if that is just via online chat tools.

 There is no question that a place on the board is a significant commitment in terms of time.

 No. Board members receive no payment for their services to the board and offer their time on a voluntary basis.
 In addition, the rules governing Community Benefit Societies prevent any member making a profit on their shareholding; as a non-profit organisation all funds raised, through whatever means, are returned to the society for reinvestment.

-We expect to raise funds through a mixture of donations and fund raising events.
+We raise funds through a mixture of subscriptions, donations and fund raising events.